 To be eligible for CPT, you must:

-you must have your employer prepare a letter to be sent to the International Student Coordinator, Westminster Theological Seminary, P.O.
+- you must have your employer prepare a letter to be sent to the International Student Advisor, Westminster Theological Seminary, P.O.
 Box 27009, Philadelphia, PA 19118.

 The letter should be written on the church letterhead stating that you will be working under the CPT agreement toward fulfillment of the Mentored Ministry requirement.
 Please state the beginning date and ending date and that you will be working no more than 20 hours per week.
 A letter will be required for each subsequent year that you will be working.

 Employment for 20 hours or less per week while you are enrolled for classes is considered part-time CPT.
 The employment authorization page of your CPT I-20 will specify permission to engage in part-time training and you must limit your work to no more than 20 hours per week.
 The time you spend on Curricular Practical Training will not be deducted from the twelve months of allowable Optional Practical Training unless you use 12 months or more of full-time Curricular Practical Training.
 You must have a job offer prior to submitting your application for CPT.

 Optional Practical Training (OPT) is temporary employment authorization that gives F-1 students an opportunity to apply knowledge gained in the classroom to a practical work experience off campus.
 You may use some or all of the available 12 months of Optional Practical Training during your course of study or save the full 12 months to use after you complete your studies.
 Authorization for OPT is granted by the U.S. Citizenship and Immigration Service (USCIS) and can take from 90-120 days to obtain.
 It is important that you apply for the authorization as early as possible.

 To be eligible to apply for OPT you must:

 - have been in full-time status for at least one full academic year preceding the submission of your OPT application

 - be maintaining valid F-1 status at the time of the application

 - intend to work in a position directly related to your major field of study.